Written by Scarlett Murray,

 Overseas buyers are increasingly purchasing off-plan properties.
 Find out what makes them such an attractive prospect and see some excellent examples from our property portal.

 When I say, “property in Greece” the picture that springs to mind is probably of a well-loved, white-washed building with window frames in the traditional blue colour.
 But property for sale in Greece comes in all shapes and sizes.
 From land plots for sale to old homes in need of renovation to city apartments to mountains homes to luxurious villas.
-While we are here to support all forms of property purchasing in Greece, off plan building is an up-and-coming trend among overseas buyers.
+While we are here to support all forms of property purchasing in Greece, buying off plan is an up-and-coming trend among overseas buyers.

 Find homes in Greece via our property portal.

-What is an “off-plan” property?
+What is an off-plan property?

 Put simply, an off-plan property is a home that yet to be built.
 All that exists are the plans for it.
 And, often, thanks to modern technology, computer generated images to help bring the plans to life so that you can visualise the property.

 An off-plan property in Asomatos, Crete.
-Click on the image to see more.

 Why are more overseas buyers choosing to buy off-plan?